 - Visual programming for spatial data processing

 - Visual programming in GIS is a straightforward method of designing spatial data processing workflows in a graphical form.
-The aim of work is a research of cognition and functional aspects of visual languages.
+The aim of the work is a research of cognition and functional aspects of visual languages.
 Improvements in graphical notation and functionality of visual languages have the potential for wider usability of workflows in GIS.

 - Assoc.
 Prof. Dr. Jaroslav BURIAN